Juvenile Detention Officer

 Visit Walla Walla County Website for detailed benefits information.

 Brief Duties and Responsibilities: Works as a team member attending to the physical and emotional needs of youth detained at the Juvenile Justice Center.
-Juvenile Detention Officers implement the Center’s Behavior Management Program (Status Level System) and provide other therapeutic treatment, as directed.
-Juvenile Detention Officers maintain a clean, safe, and secure environment within the facility and promote personal responsibility, accountability, self-discipline, and pro-social behavior through modeling behavior.
-See the job description for the complete list of essential functions.
+JDO’s implement the Center’s Behavior Management Program (Status Level System) and provide other therapeutic treatment, as directed.
+JDO’s maintain a clean, safe, and secure environment within the facility and promote personal responsibility, accountability, self-discipline, and pro-social behavior.

-Working Conditions: Working environment includes activities both indoors and outdoors.
-Physical abilities are those typically associated with an office environment and participation in detention facility operations requiring bending, reaching, lifting of up to fifty (50) pounds, pulling, pushing, and standing and sitting for extended periods.
+Working Environment/Physical Abilities: The working environment includes activities indoors and outdoors.
+Physical abilities required for this position are ones typically related to office operations and participation in detention facility operations including bending, reaching, lifting, pulling, pushing, and standing and sitting for extended periods.

-Minimum Qualifications: A Bachelor’s degree is preferred from an accredited college or university.
-An Associate of Arts degree and two (2) years of successful experience in juvenile or adult corrections or a related social science field, or a combination of skills, knowledge, and education is at management’s discretion.
-Possess/maintain a valid driver’s license, valid food handler’s card, and valid first aid/CPR card and pass the Physical Aptitude Test.
+Minimum Qualifications: Education And Experience: A Bachelor’s degree is preferred from an accredited college or university.
+Associate of Arts degree and two (2) years of successful experience in juvenile or adult corrections or related social science field, or a combination of skills, knowledge, and education at management’s discretion.

-Requirements: Pass a comprehensive, in-depth background investigation, including psychological and polygraph examinations.
-Must also successfully pass a driving record check.
+Licenses And Other Requirements: Possess and maintain a valid driver’s license, valid Food Handlers card, and valid First Aid/CPR card.
+Must pass a comprehensive, in-depth background investigation including psychological and polygraph examinations.
+Must successfully pass a background check and a driving record check.
 Must pass Physical Aptitude Test and successfully complete the WA State Criminal Justice Training Center’s Juvenile Security Workers Academy within six (6) months of hire.

 Application: Visit the County website at www.co.walla-walla.wa.us to download a copy of the job description, application, and to apply online.

-SELECTION IS BASED ON QUALIFICATIONS, PAT, BACKGROUND CHECK, DRIVING RECORD CHECK, AND ORAL INTERVIEW.
+SELECTION IS BASED ON QUALIFICATIONS, BACKGROUND CHECK, DRIVING RECORD CHECK, AND ORAL INTERVIEWS.

 Type: Full-time